dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Flent doesn't count tcp acks as part of the overall traffic measurement

 Flent does not account for tcp ACK traffic as part of the overall bandwidth tracked.
-If you observe a small decline in bandwidth at a reduction in RTT from 100 ms to 10ms, at least part of that is due to the increased ack traffic.
-I've longed to have an "ack estimator" available (basically adding in 1/40th the size of the sent flows on recieve on ipv4), just to have an estimate of whether or not I'm fooling myself.

 Flent does not also fully account for the size of the measurement flows.

+If you observe a small decline in bandwidth at a reduction in RTT from 100 ms to 10ms, at least part of that is due to the increased ack traffic and increased amount of measurement flows.

+I've longed to have an "ack estimator" available (basically adding in 1/40th the size of the sent flows on receive on ipv4), and to add in the costs of the measurement traffic - just to have an gauge of whether or not I'm fooling myself.

 ## Resolution